gis-ops/tutorials/qgis/QGIS_PluginProperWay.md

 ---

-# QGIS 3 Plugins - Apply Best Practices
+# QGIS 3 Plugins - Apply Best Practices & Useful Tips

 This tutorial follows up on the [second QGIS plugin development tutorial](https://gis-ops.com/qgis-simple-plugin/), which built an interactive plugin where a user could reverse geocode via [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) by clicking a point in the map canvas.
 If you have no idea what I'm talking about, go through the last [tutorial](https://gis-ops.com/qgis-3-plugin-tutorial-plugin-development-explained-part-2/) or get the previously prepared plugin from our [repository](https://github.com/gis-ops/tutorials/tree/master/qgis/examples/quick_api_interactive).